PARTNERS FOR THE RIDE

 Competition Calendar, Recordings and Results

 You have a show coming up?
 Record your show now!

 All competitions must be recorded with the ASHA in order for exhibitors to earn qualifying for the Kentucky State Fair World's Championship Horse Show and ASHA Point Awards programs.
-The ASHA Competition Recording Form must be received by the ASHA at least two weeks prior to your show’s dates (the earlier the better).
+The ASHA Competition Recording Form and Prize List must be received by the ASHA at least one month prior to your show’s dates (the earlier the better).
 If results are to be counted for WCHS qualifying, exceptions must be approved by WCHS management.

 For the ASHA High Point program, the horse owners and riders/drivers/handlers must be current ASHA members in good standing.
 If a horse has multiple owners, at least one owner must be a member.

-- COMPETITION RECORDING FORM (This recording form includes Affiliate State Futurities classes that belong to the State Futurity Programs.
+- ASHA HORSE SHOW APPLICATION & RECORDING FORM (This recording form includes Affiliate State Futurities classes that belong to the State Futurity Programs.
 These classes are part of the regular American Saddlebred competitions at both open and USEF licensed shows)

 Results MUST be submitted to the ASHA within ten (10) days of the last day of the competition in order for the exhibitors to qualify for the KSF World’s Championship Horse Show.

 - SUBMITTING SHOW RESULTS: If you compete in a Saddlebred or open breed category at a horse show, please download and submit your results using our template (excel).

 Competition Information & Class Specification